With Ben Carson on hand, City celebrates $30 million HUD grant for Atherton East replacement plan

 The grant project focuses on the troubled Atherton East housing complex, a set of apartments built illegally, two-thirds on a floodplain, in 1967 .
 Through the decades, Atherton East has been a symbol of substandard circumstances for poor people, as it deteriorated in an isolated and partially unpaved street east of Dort Highway between Atherton and Lippincott Streets, and became the nexus for a plague of crime.

 All 192 units are set to be demolished.
 Over the next two years, the residents will be relocated to new housing provided by the grant, built on more felicitous sites.
-Norstar Construction is coordinating the construction projects.
+Norstar Construction is coordinating the building projects.

 The first of four phases of the relocation is expected construction of 62 units of mixed-income housing, called Clark Commons, on North Saginaw between Woods and Williams across from Doyle Ryder School.
 Of those units, 39 would be for current Atherton East residents, according to Suzanne Wilcox, City of Flint director of planning and development.
 In March city officials predicted building would start in six to twelve months.
 A warehouse nearby is expected to be torn down.

-Perhaps the most promising part of the grant, what City of Flint Planning and Development Director Suzanne Wilcox called “game changing elements,” are supports for up to 50 partners with the Flint Housing Commission.
-Mott Community College Workforce Development is expected to provide career case management services to help residents find jobs; Hurley Medical Center will help match residents with health care services, nutrition counseling and mental health services; and the Flint and Genesee Literacy Network will help with education and literacy programming.
+Perhaps the most promising part of the grant, what Wilcox called “game changing elements,” are supports for up to 50 partners with the Flint Housing Commission.
+Among many partners on tap to participate, Mott Community College Workforce Development is expected to provide career case management services to help residents find jobs; Hurley Medical Center will help match residents with health care services, nutrition counseling and mental health services; and the Flint and Genesee Literacy Network will help with education and literacy programming.

-Carson cited Weaver for her “tremendous leadership” adding, “you all have a real gem of a mayor.”
+Carson cited Weaver for her “tremendous leadership” adding, “You all have a real gem of a mayor.”

 About the city of Flint, he said, it has a “unique spirit,” and is known for its initiative and innovation.